 - Hold a doctorate or at least a Master’s degree;

-The Selection Committee's final decisions will be emailed to applicants before the end of December of that year.
+The Selection Committee's final decisions will be emailed to applicants before the middle of December of that year.

 Applications should be made through our online application form.
 After registering, you will be directed to the application form.
 As part of the application procedure, you will be asked to upload the following: